 "SONG OF SITIDOS"

-"Sitidos” is the name that Jewish Midrash tradition gave to Job's wife, who remains unnamed in the Biblical text.
-I wrote this song in graduate school as a feminist interpretation of the Book of Job, told through the perspective of Job's wife.
+I wrote this song in graduate school while studying the ancient Hebrew wisdom book of Job.
+"Sitidos” is the name that Jewish Midrash tradition gave to Job's wife, who goes unnamed in the original Biblical text.
+We think of Job as the guy who loses everything, but he doesn't lose his wife.
+She lives.
+Which means she loses everything he loses.
+And so I wanted to explore the Job experience from her perspective.
 This version was recorded at the Sunset Theatre in Asheboro, NC with Eric Traynor on piano and West McNeill on cello.

 Click below to download an annotated lyric sheet that explores the deeper themes of the song in relation to the original Biblical text.